Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional

-I just finished making this pretty (and insanely easy!) paper bag skirt for my little daughter (tutorial coming soon) and I thought would be a good opportunity to practice my French seam skills and also make a tutorial for those who wanted to try it but never had the courage to.
-While a French seam looks rather fancy and complicated, it’s truly super simple and quick to make!
-I’ll get to it in a minute and I bet you will immediately get all “Oooo!
-La la!” over this awesome seam finish technique!
+I just finished making this pretty (and insanely easy!) paper bag skirt for my little daughter and I thought it would be a good opportunity to practice my French seam skills and also make a tutorial for those who wanted to try it but never had the courage to.
+While this type of seam looks rather fancy and complicated, it’s truly super simple and quick to make!
+I’ll get to it in a minute and I bet you will immediately get all “Oooo! la la!” over this awesome seam finish technique!